AlexTasev/ReactMasterclass/README.md

 # ReactMasterclass

 ## Description
 This project is built for Advanced React course at SoftUni.
-Interesting Star Wars data is fetched from GraphQL Server, provided by ST6 and located at: https://swapp.st6.io/graphql via Apollo Client.
+Interesting Star Wars data is fetched from GraphQL Server, provided by ST6 and located at: https://swapp.st6.io/graphql.

 ## Authorisation